learn-anything/2017-release/readme.md

 ###2.

 I am not too familiar with how search engines work exactly but assume it will store these links into some kind of key-value database.
-So step 2 is saving this data succesfully in this database.
+So step 2 is saving this data stored succesfully in this database.

 ###3.